 There is no cost to lift a freeze from your credit report.
 You can make a request to each credit bureau individually to have a credit freeze lifted by contacting them online, by phone or mail.
 If you make the request to the credit bureau(s) online or by phone, the freeze will be lifted within the hour of your request.
 If you make the request by mail, the freeze will be lifted within three business days after receiving your request.

 While a credit freeze doesn’t protect you from all types of identity theft, it does prevent new accounts from being opened in your name.
-Unfortunately, it’ll also add a few extra steps to the new account open process; that extra effort may be worth it in the long run.
+Freezing your account may add a few extra steps to the new account opening process; however, that extra effort may be worth it in the long run.

 What credit freezes don’t do